 Working together to feed our community

-Dare to Care Food Bank reaches individuals facing hunger through our network of over 200 dedicated partner agencies, that are committed to ending hunger in Kentuckiana.
+Dare to Care Food Bank reaches individuals facing hunger through our network of 300 dedicated partner agencies, that are committed to ending hunger in Kentuckiana.

 Partner agencies include food pantries, shelters, emergency kitchens and other organizations in our community.
 Dare to Care donates food from our inventory to these agencies.
 In turn, these agencies are on the front lines, directly providing food assistance to community members in need.